renatonel/lmp/README.md

-# lmp
+# Literate My Program
-Literate My Program: my go at a literate programming system
+This is my go at a literate programming system.

+The input is a set of markdown files.
+Output is the source files and executables when tangled, and HTML files when weaved.